jina-ai/docs/chapters/optimization/index.rst

     - uses: EuclideanEvaluator

-The optimizer will change the value of ``JINA_ENCODER_LAYER`` later on.
+The :class:`FlowOptimizer` will change the value of ``JINA_ENCODER_LAYER`` later on.
 The Flow passes it on to the ``encoder.yml`` via the ``JINA_ENCODER_LAYER_VAR``.

-The ``EuclideanEvaluator`` is used for calculating the distance between the calculated encoding and the expected one.
+The :class:`EuclideanEvaluator` is used for calculating the distance between the calculated encoding and the expected one.
 Furthermore, we need the corresponding ``encoder.yml``:

 .. code-block:: yaml